 Kathy’s recent experience includes:

-- Successfully trying the first case under recently enacted Section 205 of the Delaware General Corporation Law, validating the issuance of stock previously determined to be void, resulting in clients gaining control of the company.
+- Successfully tried the first case under the then-newly enacted Section 205 of the Delaware General Corporation Law, validating the issuance of stock previously determined to be void, resulting in clients gaining control of the company.
 In re Numoda Corp.
 S’holders Litig., 2015 WL 402265 (Del.
 Ch.
 Jan.
 30, 2015).